-- G C.3.1.1 Typically, the operating environment of a software-based system contains: - a) Operators, users, or both - b) External interfaces (interfaces with equipment or interfaces with people) - c) Externally connected equipment or system - G C.3.1.2 Inconsistent or incomplete specifications of any of the interfaces could lead to failures. - G C.3.1.3 A 'data dictionary' can be created and maintained as part of the system specification to facilitate understanding of the data items used in the software.
-The data dictionary describes the meanings and the formats (dimensions, units and representations) of static and dynamic data items that the software-based system either receives from, or transmits to, its intended operating environment. - G C.3.1.4 A data dictionary reduces the potential for different assumptions being made about the meanings and formats of data items.
-It provides an objective and agreed point of reference for checking the dimensional correctness of the calculations specified to be performed within the software-based system. - G C.3.1.5 The data dictionary supports the implementation of defensive programming, as set out in Annex D.14 of BS EN 50128:2011, which is a useful technique to prevent failure due to unexpected inputs.

-C.3.2 Documenting the limits of operations of the software
+- G C.3.1.1 Typically, the operating environment of a software-based system contains: - a) Operators, users, or both - b) External interfaces (interfaces with equipment or interfaces with people) - c) Externally connected equipment or system Inconsistent or incomplete specifications of any of the interfaces could lead to failures. - G C.3.1.2 A 'data dictionary' can be created and maintained as part of the system specification to facilitate understanding of the data items used in the software.
+The data dictionary describes the meanings and the formats (dimensions, units and representations) of static and dynamic data items that the software-based system either receives from, or transmits to, its intended operating environment. - G C.3.1.3 A data dictionary reduces the potential for different assumptions being made about the meanings and formats of data items.
+It provides an objective and agreed point of reference for checking the dimensional correctness of the calculations specified to be performed within the software-based system. - G C.3.1.4 The data dictionary supports the implementation of defensive programming, as set out in Annex D.14 of BS EN 50128:2011, which is a useful technique to prevent failure due to unexpected inputs. - C.3.2 Documenting what the software must and must not do